xelaj/mtproto/README.md

 <div align="left">
 <h3>Implements ONLY network tools</h3>
 <img src="docs/assets/ezgif-3-3ac8a3ea5713.gif" align="left"/>
-No more SQLite databases and caching unnecessary files, that **you** don't need.
+No more SQLite databases and caching unnecessary files, that <b>you</b> don't need.
 Also you can control how sessions are stored, auth process and literally everything that you need!
 </br></br></br></br></br>
 </div>

 <div align="right">
 <h3>Multiaccounting, Gateway mode</h3>
 <img src="docs/assets/ezgif-3-7bcf6dc78388.gif" align="right"/>
 You can use more than 10 accounts at same time! <i>xelaj/MTProto</i> doesn't create huge overhead in memory or cpu consumption as TDLib.
 Thanks for that, you can create huge number of connection instances and don't worry about memory overload!
 </br></br></br></br></br>
 </div>